JamesVictor-O/Impact-DAO/README.md

 4.  **Verification Layer:** Independent validators (community multi-sig or oracle network) verify milestone completion.
 5.  **Automated Release:** Upon successful on-chain verification, smart contracts automatically release funds to the SME.
 6.  **Impact Transparency:** All funding transactions and verification events are publicly auditable on-chain.
+7.  **Base Blockchain** all countract are deployed on the base blockchain leveraging the base fast transaction and cheap gas fee.
 ## ✨ Key Features

 ### For SMEs